Pure spinors, intrinsic torsion and curvature in odd dimensions: Differential geometry of pure spinor fields

-A further contraction with $\xi^{aA}$ in the last line yields \eqref{eq-int_cond_Weyl}.
-To conclude the remaining conditions, we note that the dimensions of the irreducible $\prb$-invariant parts of the Weyl tensor must match those of the tracefree Ricci tensor.
-Thus, from the first line, we can conclude immediately \eqref{eq-m3d-cond} and \eqref{eq-md-cond}.
+In particular, we note that the dimensions of the irreducible $\prb$-invariant parts of the Weyl tensor must match those of the tracefree Ricci tensor.
 From the invariant diagram of Proposition \ref{prop-Weyl-classification}, one sees that condition \eqref{eq-m3d-cond} imposes algebraic conditions on elements of the isotopic modules $\mfC_0^1$ and $\mfC_0^2$, which, by dimension counting must match $\mfF_0^1$.
 More explicitly, on referring to the maps ${}^\mfC _\xi \Pi_i^j$, we have